wilmixjemin8/SRGX/README.md

 ========

-SRGX  is  about CDollar, Gdollar, CHDOLLAR  which  are  invented  in RGX  Technology. and  CDollar  is   invented  in C/c++.
+SRGX  is  about  Gdollar, CHDOLLAR  which  are  invented  in RGX  Technology. and  CDollar  is   invented  in C/c++.

 SRGX  technology  and  Advantages